The Highland Park suspect breaks the mold on violent extremists

 "He's not the first mass shooter to animate himself into a Columbine massacre-type animated music video," she said.
 Hightower said a man who committed a mass-murder/suicide at a grocery store in Pennsylvania in 2017 did the same.

-Extremism researchers said the suspect's online content offers to the public a carefully curated persona that fits with an image of mass shooters, styled on the killers in the 1999 Columbine school massacre, that has come to hold a portion of young people in certain online communities in thrall.
+Extremism researchers said the suspect's online content offers to the public a carefully curated persona that fits with an image of mass shooters, styled on the killers in the 1999 Columbine school massacre.
+They said this image has come to hold a portion of young people in certain online communities in thrall.

 Conley said this purposeful embodiment of an almost cartoonized version of a mass shooter is intended to play to a "known aesthetic" of what such an individual looks like in the popular imagination, and also to claim the brand of being a mass shooter.